LSeu-Open/AIEnhancedWork/README.md

 Feel free to open a pull request (PR) to enhance the repository.

-## Weighing the Pros and Cons of AI in Work Tasks
+## Pros and Cons of AI usage in work tasks

 AI-powered tools boost productivity, creativity, and teamwork by: